blukatdevelopment/UnchainedWorldsOld/keeper_info/monsters/fiend.md

 - Burn out: The soul flame leaps onto a target and erupts, dealing 1d8 necrotic damage

 ### Soul sucker
 A fleshy snake with a humanoid torso and a mouth like a lamprey.
 It feasts on the souls of the weak and weary.
-Soul suckers will run away from light sources.
+Soul suckers will run away from light sources and are attracted to the souls of the weak.

 `Soul Sucker, XP: 10, Size: Small, HP: 8(2d6), AC: 8, Speed: 40ft, climb 40ft, [10, 10, 10, 10, 10, 10], Suck: +1 1d4 necrotic`
 - Spray Venom: One creature within 10 feet must make a DC8 CON saving throw or become paralyzed for 1 minute.